mvolkmann/blog/src/sample.md

 In the next chapter we will uncover more about the motivations behind htmx.
 We will discuss the meaning of "hypermedia" and "HATEOAS".
-Then we will explore why web application architectures commonly referred to as "REST" and not really what Roy Fielding meant when he coined the term.
+Then we will explore why web application architectures that are commonly referred to as "REST" are not really what Roy Fielding meant when he coined the term.